Bob Burns III

-Bob Burns (born May 12, 1935) is an American actor, consultant, producer, archivist and historian of props, costumes, and other paraphernalia from science fiction, fantasy, and horror motion pictures.
-He is notable for his work with and collection of movie props, particularly from horror and science-fiction movies.
-He has also had numerous acting roles, including Tracy the Gorilla in the 1975 television show The Ghost Busters.
+Bob Burns III (May 12, 1935 – December 12, 2025) was an American actor, consultant, producer, archivist historian and collector of props, costumes and paraphernalia from science fiction, fantasy and horror motion pictures.
+His acting roles include Tracy the Gorilla in the 1975 television show The Ghost Busters.

 Bob's Basement

-"Bob's Basement" is the informal name given to Burns's collection of props, costumes, and other memorabilia.
-The New York Times stated that it could be described as the "premier film museum in the Los Angeles area, though it is not open to the public and has no regular hours."
-Notable contents include the last surviving 18-inch armature model used in the animation sequences of the original 1933 King Kong movie, costumes from several of the Republic Pictures serials of the 1940s (including Roy Barcroft's costume from The Purple Monster Strikes), masks from several different movies made by special make-up effects creator Rick Baker, a 7-time Academy Award winner for makeup, and the original Time Machine prop from the George Pal film of the same name.
+"Bob's Basement" is Burns's collection of props, costumes, and other memorabilia, described by the New York Times as the "premier film museum in the Los Angeles area, though it is not open to the public and has no regular hours."
+Contents include the last surviving 18-inch armature model used in the 1933 film King Kong, costumes from Republic Pictures serials of the 1940s (including Roy Barcroft's costume from The Purple Monster Strikes), masks made by special make-up effects creator Rick Baker, and the original Time Machine from the 1960 film.

-Burns has one of the largest private collections of memorabilia from the Alien franchise.
+Burns had one of the largest private collections of memorabilia from the Alien franchise.
 A short documentary about his collection was included in the 2003 Alien Quadrilogy DVD collection.

 Work with Paul Blaisdell

-Burns was friends with American International Pictures special effects technician Paul Blaisdell for many years, and assisted him with the effects on several AIP films, such as Invasion of the Saucer Men (1957).
-Burns and Blaisdell also co-published a monster magazine together in the early 1960s called Fantastic Monsters of the Films.
+Burns was friends with special effects technician Paul Blaisdell for many years, and assisted him on AIP films including Invasion of the Saucer Men (1957).
+Burns and Blaisdell co-published a monster magazine in the early 1960s called Fantastic Monsters of the Films.

 Beast Wishes

-Beast Wishes, by film makers Frank Dietz and Trish Geiger, is described as "a documentary film about a man, a gorilla... and a woman who loves them both!"
+Beast Wishes, by Frank Dietz and Trish Geiger, is "a documentary film about a man, a gorilla... and a woman who loves them both!"
 It honors the work of Bob Burns.
-Clips of the film were shown at the Monsterpalooza convention in 2012, with Burns present as a panelist.
+Clips were shown at the Monsterpalooza convention in 2012, with Burns present as a panelist.

+Personal life and death

+Burns was married to Kathy Burns, who predeceased him in 2021.
+He died on December 12, 2025, at the age of 90.